mkroczek/SPWD-experiments/experiments/mss_influence_results/description.md

 # Influence of the max subgraph size parameter

-The goal of this experiment is to measure how max subgraph size parameter a)ects the scheduling cost for selected workflow families.
+The goal of this experiment is to measure how max subgraph size parameter affects the scheduling cost for selected workflow families.

 ### Methodology